 Currently accepted collaterals for DCP CMs are:

-- Bank Guarantee in EUR (Guarantors have to fulfil the ECC minimum requirements, for further information please refer to Bank Guarantees as Collateral)
+- Bank Guarantee in EUR and GBP (Guarantors have to fulfil the ECC minimum requirements, for further information please refer to Bank Guarantees as Collateral)

 All collaterals for a DCP CM are booked in a delivery account in ECC’s settlement system SMSS.
 For each margin type and currency a separate delivery account is set up.
 The member can monitor the balance of his collateral accounts via ECC’s Member Area.